 System calibration allows the AD7715 to compensate for system gain and offset errors as well as its own internal errors.
-System calibration performs the same slope factor calculations as self calibration but uses voltage values presented by the system to the AIN inputs for the zero- and full-scale points. full system calibration requires a two step process, a zero-scale system calibration followed by a full-scale system calibration.
+System calibration performs the same slope factor calculations as selfcalibration but uses voltage values presented by the system to the AIN inputs for the zero- and full-scale points.
+Full System calibration requires a two step process, a ZS System Calibration followed by a FS System Calibration.

 For a full system calibration, the zero-scale point must be presented to the converter first.
 It must be applied to the converter before the calibration step is initiated and remain stable until the step is complete.
-Once the system zero scale voltage has been set up, a zero-scale system calibration is then initiated by writing the appropriate values (1, 0) to the MD1 and MD0 bits of the setup register.
+Once the system zero scale voltage has been set up, a ZS System Calibration is then initiated by writing the appropriate values (1, 0) to the MD1 and MD0 bits of the Setup Register.
 The zero-scale system calibration is performed at the selected gain.
-The duration of the calibration is $3 \times 1$ /output rate.
-At this time, the MD1 and MD0 bits in the setup register return to 0, 0.
+The duration of the calibration is $3 \times 1/Output$ Rate.
+At this time the MD1 and MD0 bits in the Setup Register return to 0, 0.
 This gives the earliest indication that the calibration sequence is complete.
-The DRDY line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
-The duration time from the calibration command being issued to $\overline{\text{DRDY}}$ going low is $4 \times 1$ /output rate as the part performs a normal conversion on the AIN voltage before DRDY goes low.
-If DRDY is low before (or goes low during) the calibration command write to the setup register, it may take up to one modulator cycle (MCLK IN/128) before $\overline{\text{DRDY}}$ goes high to indicate that calibration is in progress.
-Therefore, $\overline{\text{DRDY}}$ should be ignored for up to one modulator cycle after the last bit is written to the setup register in the calibration command.
+The $\overline{\text{DRDY}}$ line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
+The duration time from the calibration command being issued to $\overline{\text{DRDY}}$ going low is $4 \times 1/\text{Output}$ Rate as the part performs a normal conversion on the AIN voltage before $\overline{DRDY}$ goes low.
+If $\overline{DRDY}$ is low before (or goes low during) the calibration command write to the Setup Register, it may take up to one modulator cycle (MCLK IN/128) before DRDY goes high to indicate that calibration is in progress.
+Therefore, $\overline{\text{DRDY}}$ should be ignored for up to one modulator cycle after the last bit is written to the Setup Register in the calibration command.

 After the zero-scale point is calibrated, the full-scale point is applied to AIN and the second step of the calibration process is initiated by again writing the appropriate values (1, 1) to MD1 and MD0.
-Again, the full-scale voltage must be set up before the calibration is initiated and it must remain stable throughout the calibration step.
+Again the full-scale voltage must be set up before the calibration is initiated and it must remain stable throughout the calibration step.
 The full-scale system calibration is performed at the selected gain.
-The duration of the calibration is $3 \times 1/$ output rate.
-At this time, the MD1 and MD0 bits in the setup register return to 0, 0.
+The duration of the calibration is $3 \times 1$ /Output Rate.
+At this time the MD1 and MD0 bits in the Setup Register return to 0, 0.
 This gives the earliest indication that the calibration sequence is complete.
-The DRDY line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
-The duration time from the calibration command being issued to DRDY going low is $4 \times 1$ /output rate as the part performs a normal conversion on the AIN voltage before DRDY goes low.
-If DRDY is low before (or goes low during) the calibration command, write to the setup register, it may take up to one modulator cycle (MCLK IN/128) before DRDY goes high to indicate that calibration is in progress.
-Therefore, DRDY should be ignored for up to one modulator cycle after the last bit is written to the setup register in the calibration command.
+The $\overline{DRDY}$ line goes high when calibration is initiated and does not return low until there is a valid new word in the data register.
+The duration time from the calibration command being issued to $\overline{DRDY}$ going low is $4 \times 1$ /Output Rate as the part performs a normal conversion on the AIN voltage before DRDY goes low.
+If DRDY is low before (or goes low during) the calibration command, write to the Setup Register, it may take up to one modulator cycle (MCLK IN/128) before DRDY goes high to indicate that calibration is in progress.
+Therefore, $\overline{DRDY}$ should be ignored for up to one modulator cycle after the last bit is written to the Setup Register in the calibration command.

-In the unipolar mode, the system calibration is performed between the two endpoints of the transfer function.
-In the bipolar mode, it is performed between midscale (zero differential voltage) and positive full scale.
+In the unipolar mode, the system calibration is performed between the two endpoints of the transfer function; in the bipolar mode, it is performed between midscale (zero differential voltage) and positive full scale.